JDASoftwareGroup/kartothek/docs/guide/getting_started.rst

 .. admonition:: Storage locations

-    `storefact`_ offers support for several stores in ``kartothek``, these can be created using the function :func:`storefact.get_store_from_url` with one of the following prefixes:
+    `storefact`_ offers support for several stores in Kartothek, these can be created using the function :func:`storefact.get_store_from_url` with one of the following prefixes:

     - ``hfs``: Local filesystem
     - ``hazure``: AzureBlockBlobStorage
     - ``hs3``:  BotoStore (Amazon S3)

-For a more technical description of storage specification in kartothek, see :ref:`storage_specification`.
+For a more technical description of storage specification in Kartothek, see :ref:`storage_specification`.